Introduction

 What Are the Benefits of Data-Driven Account-Based Marketing?

-To help you make an informed decision, I’ve listed the key benefits of using a data-driven account-based marketing strategy for your business.
+To help you make an informed decision, I’ve listed the key benefits of using a data-driven ABM strategy for your business.

 1. Align Your Sales and Marketing Teams

-One of the significant benefits of deploying an ABM sales strategy is that it keeps your sales and marketing teams aligned.
+One of the benefits of deploying an ABM strategy is that it keeps your sales and marketing teams aligned.

-Improving cross-team collaboration and communication can help you maintain transparency and ensure that both the teams are on the same page.
-They should focus on achieving the same goals and fulfill their parts.
+Improving cross-team collaboration and communication helps you maintain transparency.
+It ensures that both teams are on the same page.
+Moreover, they should focus on achieving the same goals and fulfilling their parts.

 Similarly, if a target account’s purchased plan is about to end, your marketing team can engage with them and help them continue the partnership more seamlessly.